 Developing talent from the City of Buffalo’s most underserved communities to meet the growing needs for green infrastructure maintenance.

-Blue and Green Infrastructure Stewardship Program
+Green Infrastructure Stewardship Program